parryc/thevoid/templates/leflan/language_azeri.md

 : with.
 See also "ilə" in postpositions.

 -lAr
 : plural, only used for animate things, plus some animals.
+One exception is when used with number.
+This is most often heard when describing bus routes, e.g. `85lər:buses on route 85`.

 -lI
 : adjectival suffix meaning "possessing X" or "characterized by X".
 This is used to create adjectives of nationality or birthplace, ex. `bakılı:one from Baku`.